Loaded Baked Potato Soup

 What Potatoes Work Best?

 For baked potato soup, you can use just about any potato you would like.
-This soup is awesome for leftover baked potatoes!
+This soup is awesome for using up leftover baked potatoes!
 We prefer our potato soup thick and creamy, so we prefer using Russet potatoes.
 Russet potatoes are light and starchy so they help thicken the soup more than dense, waxy potatoes.
-If you like potatoes that hold their shape better to you like a slightly thinner soup, use a more waxy potato variety such as a Yukon Gold.
-For something in the middle with good flavor, try using red potatoes.
+If you like potatoes that hold their shape better to you like a slightly thinner soup, use a more waxy potato variety such as Yukon Gold potatoes.
+For something in the middle with good flavor, try using red potatoes, much like the Zuppa Toscana soup at Olive Garden.
 Honestly, you can’t go wrong with any of these choices!

 No Leftover Baked Potatoes?
 No Problem!